48-volt electrical system: History

 Traditionally, vehicle low-voltage applications were powered by a 12-volt system.
 In the 1990s, an attempt by a cross-industry standards group to specify a 42-volt electrical system failed to catch on and was abandoned by 2009.
 During the 2010s, renewed interest arose for a 48-volt low-voltage standard for powering automotive electronics, especially in hybrid vehicles.

 In 2011, German car manufacturers Audi, BMW, Daimler Benz, Porsche, and Volkswagen agreed on a 48 V system supplementing the legacy 12 V low-voltage automotive standard.

 In model year 2017, the Renault Scenic dCi Hybrid Assist was the first 48 V mild-hybrid passenger car.

 As of 2018, a 48 V electrical subsystem operated production vehicles such as Porsche and Bentley SUVs.
 Audi and Mercedes-Benz used a 48 V subsystem in 2018 vehicles such as A6, A7, A8 with 3.0 TDI 48 V mild-hybrid, CLS, E-Class, S-Class with M256 3.0 Turbo Otto 48 V Mild-Hybrid.

 Hyundai Tucson, Hyundai Santa Fe, Kia Ceed and Kia Sportage followed in model year 2019 with 1.6 and 2.0 turbodiesel engines supported by 48 V mild-hybrid technology.

 A European automotive trade association, CLEPA, estimated in 2018 that as many as 1 of every 10 new vehicles in 2025 would use at least one 48-volt device in the vehicle, covering 15 million vehicles per year.

 In March 2023, Tesla Inc. revealed that the Tesla Cybertruck and next-generation vehicle would utilize a 48-volt mid-voltage subsystem as a replacement of 12 V system, migrating the low-voltage components with highest power demand to 48 V.

 In December 2023, in order to accelerate the adoption by other automakers of 48 V system voltage for automotive components, Tesla offered a "48-volt electrical system whitepaper" to all industry leaders.
 CEO Jim Farley confirmed that Ford had received a copy and agreed to 'help the supply base move into the 48-volt future".
 Tesla also adopted 48 volts for its Optimus robot.

 Benefits

-A 48 V system can provide more power, improve energy recuperation in hybrid systems, and allow up to an 85% decrease in cable mass.
+A 48 V system can provide more power, improve energy recuperation in hybrid systems, allow up to an 85% decrease in cable weight and 85% decrease in hardware cost.